 2. Swaddle your Baby

-You may have noticed your baby waking up at night with startles reflex.
-Swaddling is an effective way to keep baby asleep for longer duration.
-Swaddling a baby is nothing but wrapping a baby in muslin cloth to restrict their movement.
+You may have noticed your baby waking up at night with a startle reflex.
+Swaddling is an effective way to keep a baby asleep for a longer duration.
+Swaddling a baby is nothing but wrapping a baby in a muslin cloth to restrict their movement.

-One research study showed that when infants were swaddled and place on their back to sleep, they experienced fewer startles reflex and slept for longer duration (7).
+One research study showed that when infants were swaddled and placed on their back to sleep, they experienced fewer startles reflex and slept for a longer duration (7).

 Popular Swaddle Blankets (Click on each image)